 You will be able to access and share your photos and videos at any time, wherever you are, from any device.

 Before we begin with the list, let’s take a look at what we had summarized.

 We had differentiated the cloud storage service to their respective categories according to the usage as the best option for storing pictures and videos.

 Best way to organize digital photos

-Do you still do photo wash in a darkroom?
+Do you still do a photo wash in a darkroom?

-Most of the cloud storage in the market are convenient, cheap and offer huge capacious space.
+Most of the cloud storage in the market is convenient, cheap, and offers huge capacious space.
 Of course, unlimited storage is the best.

 But it depends on the providers as not all providers offer the same number of plans, but most do come with a free plan or trial.